Meet Social Thrive

 My story begins in a law office reception desk, fresh out of college, where I spent my days twiddling my thumbs and guessing who was next to pop out of the elevator (no music, no reading, no actual work to do – I was bored).
 I started heavily browsing the internet and got sucked into the world of blogging.
 I was amazed at the network of complete strangers interacting with one another 24/7 and thought I’d hop in on the fun.
 I instantly loved it.

 Blogging got me thinking about marketing – specifically how people engage with one another online.
 I offered to help a family friend help grow his business through social media channels and was quickly hooked on what powerful and effective tools they were.
 Realizing how few companies were leveraging social media, I partnered with Kristine Resendes to found Social Thrive.
-Now well into our first decade, we’ve helped dozens of clients get past assumptions that have held them back, like
+Now well into our first decade, we’ve helped dozens of clients get past assumptions about digital media that have held them back.

 When I was growing up on the South Shore I used to dig through photographs, paste them to pieces of paper, write funny captions and mail them to my friends.